jockongit/git_tutorial/README.md

 ## Acknowledgments

-Much of the content is reproduced from teaching materials provided by [Fathom Data](https://www.fathomdata.dev/) and online resources, which I have tried to link to or acknowledge in the docu
+Much of the Git content is reproduced from teaching materials provided by [Fathom Data](https://www.fathomdata.dev/) and online resources, which I will try to link to or acknowledge in the document.